When Sales and Operations Aren’t In Alignment, Both Suffer

 The process of aligning sales and operations teams with management’s goals and expectations is often met with resistance, distrust, and frustration.
 Management wants to meet forecasted revenue numbers, passing along the goals to the sales and operations teams, but there is a major breakdown between sales and operations.
 For building material companies, this problem translates directly to their financials by way of mismanaged inventory and inefficient logistics.

 Management counts on the sales department to sell enough product to meet or exceed their forecasted goal numbers.
 Sales relies on the operations department to fulfill orders quickly and efficiently.
-Operations relies on management to provide them with the resources and equipment to meet the demands of the sales team.
-In a perfect world, this process is cyclical, but in the real world, where departments aren’t communicating effectively, chaos in sues.
+Operations rely on management to provide them with the resources and equipment to meet the demands of the sales team.
+In a perfect world, this process is cyclical, but in the real world, where departments aren’t communicating effectively, chaos ensues.

 Mismanaged Inventory is the Thief of Profitability